A554551N/RPGNotebook/Vaesen/20230603 Mystery Planning.md

 # Clues
 - A shining scale
-- an old crone who remembers leaving offerings in the pool
+- an old crone who remembers leaving offerings in the pool as a child
 - The victim was outspoken in his opposition to the Count.
-- Other outspoken people have suddenly stopped being so, and are instead speaking of how much they enjoy the Count's rule.
+- Other outspoken people have suddenly stopped being so, and are instead speaking of how mistaken they were.
+	- Under close examination these people have a strange metallic gleam in their eyes.
 -
 # Countdown
 # The Lindworm, Glitterpool